 Should I seek legal advice before signing a settlement agreement?
-Employment Law
+Employment Contracts

 If you are an employee who has been offered a settlement agreement by their employer, you may be wondering whether you should seek legal advice before signing it.
 If that is the case, in this article we will explore certain conditions of a settlement agreement and why it is important to seek advice from an employment professional prior to acceptance.